Well Sh*t

 Listen.

-Don’t wait for your mask to fall off mid-sentence.
+Don’t wait for it to scream or for your mask to fall off mid-sentence.

 Just go.